 There are many popular siding colors to choose from—and many that could be attractive to a potential buyer.
 But because color is so subjective, the colors you love may not appeal to others.
-Let’s take a look at some of the most popular siding colors for houses to see which also lead the way as the best house colors for resale.
+Let’s take a look at some of the most popular siding colors for houses to see which colors also lead the way as the

 What’s the best house color for resale?
 Simple tones, such as gray and white, tend to be popular no matter the geographical area and can help your home sell.
 These colors are used often in the highly sought-after new, modern looks.